App Links for QR Codes

 QR codes do not create dynamic ink and they do not guarantee deferred deep linking, Universal Links, App Links, web-to-app opens, or SDK-based attribution.
 If the physical asset is already printed, the code stays printed; the value is that the link behind it can remain stable and editable.

-These answers keep the page focused on the operational QR workflow rather than a generic app-link explanation.
+These answers keep the page focused on the QR app-link workflow rather than a generic app-link explanation.

 Can one printed code stay in use across multiple campaigns?